project-chip/zap/docs/ZAP-on-Windows.md

 Check if node version is v18, and try to install it with Chocolatey Also, you can Check doc/faq.md for help

+*this command might also solve server issues in CI tests